Perissodactyla: Phylogeny

 More successful lines of odd-toed ungulates emerged at the end of the Eocene when dense jungles gave way to steppe, such as the chalicotheriid rhinos, and their immediate relatives; their development also began with very small forms.
 Paraceratherium, one of the largest mammals ever to walk the earth, evolved during this era.
 They weighed up to 20 MT and lived throughout the Oligocene in Eurasia.
-About 20 million years ago at the onset of the Miocene the perissodactyls first reached Africa when it became connected to Eurasia because of the closing of the Tethys Ocean.
+About 20 million years ago, at the onset of the Miocene, the perissodactyls first reached Africa when it became connected to Eurasia because of the closing of the Tethys Ocean.
 For the same reason, however, new animals such as the mammoths also entered the ancient settlement areas of odd-toed ungulates, creating competition that led to the extinction of some of their lines.
 The rise of ruminants, which occupied similar ecological niches and had a much more efficient digestive system, is also associated with the decline in diversity of odd-toed ungulates.
 A significant cause for the decline of perissodactyls was climate change during the Miocene, leading to a cooler and drier climate accompanied by the spread of open landscapes.
 However, some lines flourished, such as the horses and rhinos; anatomical adaptations made it possible for them to consume tougher grass food.
-This led to open land forms that dominated the newly created landscapes.
+This led to open land forms that dominated newly created landscapes.
 With the emergence of the Isthmus of Panama in the Pliocene, perissodactyls and other megafauna were given access to one of their last habitable continents: South America.
 However, many perissodactyls became extinct at the end of the ice ages, including American horses and the Elasmotherium.
 Whether over-hunting by humans (overkill hypothesis), climatic change, or a combination of both factors was responsible for the extinction of ice age mega-fauna, remains controversial.